magento/devdocs/guides/v2.1/cloud/cdn/cloud-vcl-custom-snippets.md

 -  Configure your {{ site.var.data.ece }} environment for Fastly services.
 See [Set up Fastly]({{ page.baseurl }}/cloud/cdn/configure-fastly.html).

 -  [Get Fastly API credentials]({{ page.baseurl }}/cloud/cdn/configure-fastly.html) to authenticate requests to the Fastly API.
-Make sure that you get the credentials for the correct environment, Staging or Production.
+Make sure that you get the credentials for the correct environment: Staging or Production.

 -  Save Fastly service credentials as bash environment variables that you can use in cURL commands: